 The next morning we wasted no time getting ready to leave, skipping breakfast for a quick coffee and some handfuls of trailmix.
 We were unsure how demanding going down Emperor Hill was going to be.

 There were parts of the trail on the way back down, especially the top parts, that were like a whole new world to us.
-At this point we were so tired we had almost developed tunnel vision.
+At this point had been so tired we had almost developed tunnel vision.
+Honestly, every visit up the trail has shown me something I missed the last time.

 At one point the trail follows along the top of a deep valley gorge.
 Strangely, you would expect that the Robson River would plunge down and run along the bottom after emptying over Emperor Falls … but it doesn’t.
 Instead it runs along a ridge on the far side of the valley.
 It’s a very cool feature.